Solar neutrino physics: Prospects of solar neutrino experiments

 The detector is equipped with 15,000 Microchannel-Plate (MCP) PMTs and 5,000 dynode-type PMTs.
 The PMTs have high photon detection efficiencies: 28.9\% for MCP PMTs and 28.1\% for dynode PMTs.
 Due to the high performance of the PMTs deployed, together with 80\% PMT coverage, JUNO features an unprecedented energy resolution.
 The expected yield of photoelectrons can reach 1345 per MeV, which is significantly higher than Borexino ($\sim500$ photoelectrons/MeV).
 Consequently, the relative energy resolution, mainly determined by the statistics of photoelectrons, will reach an unprecedented level, $3\%/\sqrt{E/{\rm MeV}}$~\cite{JUNO:2021vlw}.

 Like KamLAND, JUNO is primarily a long-baseline reactor neutrino experiment that is sensitive to the long oscillation mode (subject to $\theta_{12}$ and $\Delta m_{21}^{2}$) of reactor neutrinos.
-The oscillation parameters, $\sin^{2}2\theta_{12}$ and $\Delta m_{21}^{2}$, which are relevant to the flavor conversion of solar neutrinos, will be measured to $0.5\sim0.7\%$ relative precision~\cite{JUNO:2015zny}.
-This expected performance will allow JUNO to resolve the long-standing tension between KamLAND and solar neutrino measurements.
+The oscillation parameters, $\sin^{2}\theta_{12}$ and $\Delta m_{21}^{2}$, which are relevant to the flavor conversion of solar neutrinos, will be measured to $0.5\sim0.7\%$ relative precision~\cite{JUNO:2015zny}.
+The high precision measurements of $\theta_{12}$ and $\Delta m_{21}^{2}$ at JUNO are very important to future solar neutrino physics because they can be used to calibrate solar neutrino oscillations.

 JUNO has the advantage of conducting a high-statistics measurement of solar neutrino fluxes.
 However, the cosmogenic background is high due to the relatively shallow overburden (700 m).
-This shortcoming, which was also a concern in KamLAND's measurement of solar neutrinos, can be partially compensated by the stringent muon spallation cuts, enormously high statistics, and significantly improved energy resolution in JUNO.
+This shortcoming, which was also a concern in KamLAND's measurement of solar neutrinos, can be partially compensated by stringent muon spallation cuts, enormously high statistics, and significantly improved energy resolution in JUNO.